Crazy-Unicooorn/crazy-guessr/README.md

 It takes a new approach by offering **Training Cards** games and linking to practice maps for each tip section.

-This is to make the learning process as optimal as can be.
+This is to make the learning process as optimal as it can be.

 _The project is hosted on Github Pages, which is a free service for static websites.
 This means that we are trying to keep the website simple and easy to use.
 We will not include features that would require a server, such as leaderboards._